snaplet/docs-old/docs/06-tutorials/supabase-clone-environments.md

 1. Navigate to your project directory
 2. Run `snaplet config setup`

-   1. You will be shown a warning to write create `.snaplet/config` in your project directory.
+   1. You will be shown a warning to write `.snaplet/config` in your project directory.
 Select yes (y) to create the file.
    2. Then you will be asked for a **target database connection string.** .
 Paste in the **DB URL** you copied in step 3.

 3. Run `snaplet project setup` - you will be presented with a list of projects, these are databases that are connected to your Snaplet account.
 Choose the project that contains the snapshot you created in step 2.